Prostate massage: History

 Once the most popular therapeutic maneuver used to treat prostatitis, it was abandoned as primary therapy in the 1960s.

 In the late 1990s, the ineffectiveness of drug treatments for chronic prostatitis led to a brief resurgence of interest in prostate massage.
 In a recent trial, however, prostate massage was not shown to improve outcomes compared to antibiotics alone.

 The practice is still used in some parts of China.

 Risks

 Vigorous prostate massage has been documented to have injurious consequences: periprostatic hemorrhage, cellulitis, septicaemia, possible disturbance and metastasis of prostate cancer to other parts of the body, and hemorrhoidal flare-up, and rectal fissures.

 Electroejaculation

 Electroejaculation is a procedure in which nerves are stimulated via an electric probe, which is inserted into the rectum adjacent to the prostate.
 The stimulus voltage stimulates nearby nerves, resulting in contraction of the pelvic muscles and ejaculation.
 It is most commonly encountered in animal husbandry for collecting semen samples for testing or breeding.
 Some devices are used under general anesthesia on humans who have certain types of anejaculation.
 Electroejaculation may also be used for posthumous sperm retrieval in humans.
-Electroejaculation is a different procedure from manual prostate massage.

 As a sexual practice

 General

-Stroking with pressure and gentle rhythmic squeezing on the perineum cause a transfer of pressure to the underlying tissues up to the prostate.
-Perineal massage can trigger sexual arousal or enhance it.